jessicakedz/WU3C-Morse-code-practice-generator/README.md

 - signal drift, near by code, interference and lids etc
 - real time control of the filter with arrows

+Thanks to [OpenAI](https://www.openai.com) for their language model ChatGPT, which assisted in generating the QSO dataset.

 10May25